jackrcole/multi-agent-algos/index.md

 ## Introduction to MARL

 Multi-Agent Reinforcement Learning (MARL) is an extension of traditional Reinforcement Learning (RL) that deals with multiple agents learning to interact in a shared environment [1].
-Here's an overview of MARL:

 1. **Primer on normal RL**:
    - RL involves an agent learning to make decisions by interacting with an environment.